Esri/cedar/README.md

 To run tests one time for all packages, run `yarn test` from the monorepo root.

-To run tests for any package as you update it's source code, `cd` into that package and run `yarn run test:watch` to continually run that package's tests as you make your changes.
+To run tests for any package as you update its source code, `cd` into that package and run `yarn run test:watch` to continually run that package's tests as you make your changes.

 ### Licensing
 Copyright &copy; 2014-2018 Esri